 “The venture professionals are experienced board members who understand how early-stage boards operate”

-These results indicate corporations actively engage with portfolio companies at the board level, we recognize that that there may be bias in the responses, as those who take an active role as directors and observers may be more likely to have completed the survey.
+These results indicate corporations actively engage with portfolio companies at the board level.
+We recognize that that there may be bias in the responses, as those who take an active role as directors and observers may have been more likely to complete the survey.
 Despite this caveat, these results can provide new and experienced corporate venture professionals with potentially helpful benchmarks for minority investment governance policies.

 Liked what you read?
 Click 👏 to help others find this article.